 The Literal Literature of the James Bond Comic Strip

 In the 1960's, a comic strip version of James Bond's adventures appeared in British newspapers.
 The popularity of the movies certainly contributed to the strip being a hit that ran for several years.
 Interestingly, the comic strip adaptions did not follow the movie versions of 007's adventures.
-Instead, they creature illustrated versions of the novel.
-The true, original, literary spirit of Ian Fleming's works are meticulously captured in these outstanding reprint collections published by Titan Books.
+Instead, they created illustrated versions of the novel.
+The true, original, literary spirit of Ian Fleming's material is meticulously captured in these outstanding reprint collections published by Titan Books.

 The collection reprints segments from Thunderball and the complete versions of The Spy Who Loved Me, On Her Majesty's Secret Service, and You Only Live Twice.
 Fans of the films who never read the novels may be intrigued by the original narrative.
 The literary version of You Only Live Twice allows Bond to find closure after the death of Tracy at the climax of On Her Majesty's Secret Service - something never done in any cinematic version.

 None of the power and impact of the novels are lost in the comic strip adaption.
 The strips are wonderfully illustrated and scripted.
 The visual depiction of the events comes to life thanks to the incredible artwork of John McLusky and Yaroslav Horak.
 Fleming is credit as the writer, but his original works were adapted by Anthony Hern, Henry Gammidge, Peter O'Donnell, and Jim Lawrence.
 Never do the comic strip versions come off as weak and rushed summaries of Ian Fleming's work.
 The spirit of the novels lives in these works.
 Much of that has to do with the adult nature of comic strips.

 The Spectre of Mature Themes in the James Bond Comic Strips